Dental Implants in Inner Harbor

 Some denture wearers make the switch to an implant-retained denture to enjoy the benefit of more stability and a better fit.
 Dentures are secured in place with a set of dental implants so there is no need to use adhesives of any kind.
 Dental implants also help support the underlying bone, preventing resorption of the bone, which happens with dentures alone.

 Implant-retained dentures are secured in place with an attachment connected to a set of dentures fused to the jawbone.
 Dental implants serve as anchors to prevent dentures from moving or shifting.
-They can be attached as either of the following:
+They can be attached using either of the following retention methods:

 - Bar-Retained Dentures: Metal bars run along the gum line to create a foundation for the base of the dentures.
 The bars are attached to the top of the dental implant so the dentures rest firmly and securely on top.